Memory in humans and deep language models: Linking hypotheses for model augmentation: Considerations for biologically-inspired memory augmentation

 \subsection{Incorporating insights from human memory via policy modifications}

 Here we discuss some findings from the human memory literature to demonstrate how they may be used to inform policy modifications in memory-augmented Transformers.
 Lexical properties (e.g., written-frequency, word length, animacy, etc.) serve as strong predictors of subsequent memory for individual words and lists \cite{hulme_word-frequency_1997,popp_animacy_2018,aka_predicting_2021}.
 Furthermore, humans have been shown to have the remarkable ability to remember whether they have seen an image from up to 10,000 images after only a single exposure \cite{standingLearning10000Pictures1973}.
 The properties that determine the memorability of an image are thought to be multifaceted, including high-level properties such as emotional valence \cite{khoslaUnderstandingPredictingImage2015} and overall semantic meaning \cite{bainbridgeMemorabilityHowWhat2019, rustUnderstandingImageMemorability2020}.
 If some property is directly computable from the inputs, it can be efficiently used as a biologically-plausible \emph{encoding policy} in memory-augmented models.
 Recent work in cognitive neuroscience has also been focused on uncovering the process by which humans segment continuous experience into composite events in memory, known as event segmentation \cite{zacks2001event,wangUncoveringSurprisingEvent2022,raccah2022acoustic,kumar_goldstein_michelmann_zacks_hasson_norman_2022}.
-This area of research can be leveraged to inform \emph{storage policies}, which delineate how sequential information with ordered constituents is structured or formatted in memory.
+This evidence can also inform encoding policies for model augmentation, as studies have shown preferential encoding at event boundaries.
+Furthermore, this area of research can be leveraged to inform \emph{storage policies}, which delineate how sequential information with ordered constituents is structured or formatted in memory.
 Lastly, \emph{retrieval policies}, or the manner by which information is read from an existing memory store, can take practical influence from human memory.
 For example, items that share a temporal or semantic context during encoding are retrieved sequentially with relation to one another \cite{howard2002distributed,manning2012interpreting}.
 These examples provide theoretically and empirically motivated hypotheses for memory-augmentation.
 Next, we demonstrate the evaluation of a specific linking hypothesis.